CyberOceanist/Google_Cybersecurity/README.md

 7. Automate Cybersecurity Tasks with Python

-8. Put It to Work: Prepare for Cybersecurity Jobs
+8. Put It to Work: Prepare for Cybersecurity Jobs (No notes)